MathewSissom/IGME-235/project1/235-project-1-contemt.md

 ## Esthetics

-The game will have a warm cartoonish feeling.
-Mostly warm colors will be used, a bright red curtain will be the main background, with the clown being dressed in orange, yellow, and white standing in front of it.
+The game will have a warm cartoonish feeling inspired by The Little Prince.
+Mostly warm pastel colors will be used, a bright red curtain will be the main background, with the clown being dressed in orange, yellow, and white standing in front of it.
+Juggling balls will have cooler colors so they stand out against the warm background.
 The game will have circus music to accompany the player’s performance.

 ## Gameplay